 AW: God, looking back, they were so rough, those nights out.
 Off the top of my head, in Sunderland and Newcastle: The Blue Monkey, Bentleys, The Mayfair, Bourbon St., Marlowes, Boulevard, Idols, Yell, Q Club, Sinatra’s, The Powerhouse, Bliss, Rockshots, Heaven’s Above… Yeah I did them all.
 I remember that stupid fucking rotating dance floor!
 What a terrible idea for the North East, where the chief aim is to get really pissed really fast!
 What I do miss is dancing.
 You can’t dance in bars in New York – it’s actually against the law in a lot of them, for some crazy reason.
 I like that, in the North East, all the boys used to dance too.
 American guys don’t really move.

 PC: I spoke with Kelly AuCoin (Pastor Tim ) about the amazing soundtrack that The Americans has.
 Do you like to listen to the songs that are used?
 If you were given the opportunity to place a song in an episode what would you choose?

-AW: Actually I tried pretty hard In Season 1.
-The episode was Martha getting ready for the first time Clark comes over for dinner, it might have been after the first time they had slept together and they wanted a disco tune to come on, so I emailed the showrunner (Joe Weisberg) directly and petitioned for “I love to love” -Tina Charles, I adore that song.
+AW: Actually I tried pretty hard in Season 1.
+The episode was Martha getting ready for the first time Clark comes over for dinner (it might have been after the first time they had slept together) and they wanted a disco tune to come on, so I emailed the showrunner (Joe Weisberg) directly and petitioned for “I Love To Love” by Tina Charles – I adore that song.